Healthcare professionals

 - Flyers for young people and parents

 Do you work at a larger practice or institution?
 We’d be happy to design a custom dual flyer: one side with your organization’s information, the other with @ease.
-Get in touch via the
+Get in touch via the contact form, and we’ll think it through together.

 @ease is a non-profit organization offering free help to young people between 12 and 25.
 You can come by anytime, without an appointment, and talk with trained volunteers in a safe space, at one of our locations or through our online chat.
 At @ease, we focus on early recognition and open conversations about mental health, so that small struggles don’t turn into bigger challenges.